gpgreen/py32_canbus_dev/README.md

 ## Firmware

 Example firmware that blinks the LED.
-When the user pushbutton is pressed, the frequency of the LED blink will change.
+This firmware uses the HAL provided by Puya and is in C.

 https://github.com/gpgreen/py32-dev-blink